And How It Affects You

 - Virus or disease

-The most common form of hearing loss, sensorineural hearing impairment is a result of a slow, gradual loss of sound receptors and nerve endings.
+The most common type of hearing loss, sensorineural hearing impairment is a result of a slow, gradual loss of sound receptors and nerve endings.
 This happens in the inner ear where ear nerves and hair cells have become damaged.
 Individuals with this kind of hearing loss may experience a lack of sensitivity to sound or lack of interpretation of sound.
 Understanding of speech can be difficult when there is background noise.
 Hearing sensitivity is also better for low tones than for high-pitch tones.
 While hearing loss can’t be reversed, sensorineural hearing loss can be treated and helped with the use of hearing aids, or in some cases, a cochlear implant.

 Causes of Sensorineural Hearing Loss